Co-Chairs

 Toru Hirawake, National Institute of Polar Research, Japan

-Wonkook Kim, Pusan National University, South Korea
+Wonkook Kim, Pusan National University, Korea